-The Lancaster County Homelessness Coalition continues to monitor the need of emergency and transitional housing.
-Emergency shelter that can be accessed by any family type is the highest priority to receive funding in 2023 because this is the biggest area of need in the community.
+The Lancaster County Homelessness Coalition continues to monitor the needs of emergency and transitional housing.
+Emergency shelter that can be accessed by any family type is the highest priority to receive funding in 2024 because this is the biggest area of need in the community.

-Current City Shelters include: Transitional Living Center (TLC) (overnight and day shelter), YWCA (overnight, for women), Women's Winter Shelter and St Mary's Church (overnight, operates during the winter months to help with overflow), Food Hub Emergency Shelter, hosted by Ebenezer Church (overnight) and the Water Street Mission (overnight).
+Current City Shelters include: Transitional Living Center (TLC) (overnight and day shelter), YWCA (overnight, for women), Food Hub Emergency Shelter, hosted by Ebenezer Church (overnight), Community Action Partnership: Domestic Violence Shelter, and the Water Street Mission (overnight).
 Each shelter provider has plans in place to respond to emergency/urgent situations (such as COVID-19).
-Currently, they have ramped up cleaning of the facilities and have ensured that food is available to all individuals and families receiving services from the shelter.
-Outreach is continuing but using social distancing.